Southeast Asia: Economy

-The region's economy greatly depends on agriculture; rice and rubber have long been prominent exports.
-Manufacturing and services are becoming more important.
-An emerging market, Indonesia is the largest economy in this region.
-Newly industrialised countries include Indonesia, Malaysia, Thailand, and the Philippines, while Singapore and Brunei are affluent developed economies.
-The rest of Southeast Asia is still heavily dependent on agriculture, but Vietnam is notably making steady progress in developing its industrial sectors.
-The region notably manufactures textiles, electronic high-tech goods such as microprocessors, and heavy industrial products such as automobiles..
-The Malaysian automotive industry is Southeast Asia's sole pioneer of indigenous car companies, namely Proton and Perodua.
-In 2002, Proton helped Malaysia become the 11th country in the world with the capability to fully design, engineer and manufacture cars from the ground up.
-Malaysia is the only country in Southeast Asia which is capable of exporting indigenously-developed cars to other parts of the world including in Europe, Australia, Middle East, Africa, South America and South Asia.
-By 2014, Malaysia was the world's third largest manufacturer of photovoltaics equipment for the green technology behind China and the European Union.
-Oil reserves in Southeast Asia are plentiful.
-In 2022, Malaysian petroleum industry through its oil and gas company, Petronas, was ranked eighth in the world by the Brandirectory.

-Seventeen telecommunications companies contracted to build the Asia-America Gateway submarine cable to connect Southeast Asia to the US This is to avoid disruption of the kind caused by the cutting of the undersea cable from Taiwan to the US in the 2006 Hengchun earthquakes.

 Tourism has been a key factor in economic development for many Southeast Asian countries, especially Cambodia.
 According to UNESCO, "tourism, if correctly conceived, can be a tremendous development tool and an effective means of preserving the cultural diversity of our planet."
 Since the early 1990s, "even the non-ASEAN nations such as Cambodia, Laos, Vietnam and Burma, where the income derived from tourism is low, are attempting to expand their own tourism industries."
 In 1995, Singapore was the regional leader in tourism receipts relative to GDP at over 8%.
 By 1998, those receipts had dropped to less than 6% of GDP while Thailand and Lao PDR increased receipts to over 7%.
 Since 2000, Cambodia has surpassed all other ASEAN countries and generated almost 15% of its GDP from tourism in 2006.
 Furthermore, Vietnam is considered as a growing power in Southeast Asia due to its large foreign investment opportunities and the booming tourism sector.